-Raymond Berthillon, the founder of the famed Ile Saint Louis ice cream shop and next-door ice cream parlor that bears his name has died, the company announced on its website.
+I remember hearing in summer 2014 the sad, sad news that Raymond Berthillon, the founder of the famed Ile Saint Louis ice cream shop and next-door ice cream parlor that bears his name, had died.
 He was 90 years old.

 Berthillon founded his namesake ice cream shop in 1954, and it was a hit with Parisians from the get-go.
 The shop gained international fame in 1961 when food critics Henri Gault and Christian Millau began touting Berthillon’s products as “astonishing.”

 Fortunately, the shop continues to endure today, even without it’s founder at the help.

 Berthillon sells both ice cream and sorbet in such unusual flavors as: (ice creams) coffee with whiskey, caramel nougat, salted-butter caramel (to die for!), Grand Marnier, lavender, chestnut, gingerbread, honey nougat, and Earl Grey tea; (sorbets) apricot, violet, black currant, passion fruit, lychee, rose, rhubarb, and lemon-thyme.